KinesisCorporation/Adv360-Pro-ZMK/README.md

 1. Push a commit to trigger the build.
 2. Download the artifact.

-## To build Firmware locally using Docker
+## To build Firmware locally using a container

 ### First run

+Note: Either Podman or Docker is required, Podman is preferred if both are present.

 1. Execute `make all`.
 2. Check the `firmware` directory for the latest firmware build.